• Skip to primary navigation

-This is Why Your Fire Pit Whistles (And One Easy Trick to Fix It)
+Why Fire Pit Whistles and How to Fix It

-You sit back and get ready to relax with your trusty fire pit, only to realize moments later that you’re greeted with an annoying whistling noise that puts your soothed state of mind into panic mode.
+You sit back and get ready to relax around your favorite fire pit, only to realize moments later that you’re greeted with an annoying whistling noise that puts your soothed state of mind into panic mode.
 What could it be?
-Are my fire pit days coming to an end?
+Should I be worried?
+Is my fire pit dying?

 Table of Contents